JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Excitation diagram analysis

 Fig.~\ref{fig09} presents the full temperature and column density maps for both the warm and hot components.
-In the temperature maps, the warm component exhibits moderate temperature variations across the outflow region, with values ranging between $450-650$\,K. There is a noticeable gradient in the eastern lobe with increasing temperature towards north-east.
+In the temperature maps, the warm component exhibits moderate temperature variations across the outflow region, with values ranging between $450-650$\,K. There is a noticeable gradient in the eastern lobe with temperatures increasing toward northeast.
 This gradient closely follows the spatial distribution of the H$_{2}$ emission, particularly resembling the brighter S(5) and S(4) transitions (see Fig.~\ref{fig3}).
-This suggests that there is presence of warm gas inside the outflow cavity.
-The western lobe also has a gradient, but with increasing temperature towards south-west and with lesser resemblance to the H$_{2}$ emission.
-In the hot component map, the temperature variations are substantial ranging between $1500-5000$\,K. Both sides of the region exhibit sharp increase in temperature along the outflow structures, closely resembling the distribution of the H$_{2}$ emission.
-These temperature variations and their spatial resemblance to the outflow morphology suggest that the heating of the gas is strongly linked to a common excitation mechanism within the outflow.
+This suggests the presence of warm gas within the outflow cavity.
+The western lobe also has a gradient, though with temperatures increasing toward the southwest and with lesser resemblance to the H$_{2}$ emission.
+In the hot component map, temperature variations are substantial, ranging between $1500-5000$\,K. Both sides of the region exhibit sharp increases in temperature along the outflow structures, closely resembling the distribution of the H$_{2}$ emission.
+These temperature variations and their spatial resemblance to the outflow morphology suggest that gas heating is strongly linked to a common excitation mechanism within the outflow.

 The column density maps exhibit a morphology broadly similar to the temperature maps.
 The warm component of the column density ranges from $N(\rm{H_{2}})_\mathrm{warm}\approx 2-70\times10^{19}\,\mathrm{cm}^{-2}$, whereas the hot component ranges from $N(\rm{H_{2}})_\mathrm{hot}\approx 2-100\times10^{17}\,\mathrm{cm}^{-2}$.
 The warm component is significantly denser, about two orders of magnitude higher than the hot component.
-In the warm component maps, regions of higher column density show a general positive correlation to regions with higher temperature.
-However, this is in contrast in the hot component maps, where regions of lower column density are seen to present higher temperatures.
+In the warm component maps, regions of higher column densities show a general positive correlation with regions with higher temperatures.
+However, this is in contrast to the hot component maps, where regions of lower column density exhibit higher temperatures.
 These trends likely reflect the nature of shock heating in the outflow.

 In both the temperature and column density maps, we do not find any evidence of a jet based on the spatial variations or gradients at the position of the HV component (see Fig.~\ref{fig8}).
 This lack of jet temperature or density signature is consistent with the absence of a molecular jet in our H$_{2}$ maps.
 Overall, the gas temperature and column density maps exhibit a strong correlation with the outflow morphology, suggesting that the outflow cavity is composed of layers of warm and hot gas.